jasona/jasona/README.md

 - 💰 **Fixing PE-backed Tech Companies** - Helping teardown and rebuild tech-companies for PE companies (it's more exciting than it sounds, I promise)
 - 🤖 **AI Tool Showdown Champion** - Currently in a polyamorous relationship with Cursor, Claude, and Amp
 - 🖥️ **KVM Enthusiast** - Because why have one computer when your Dell U4025QW can handle two?
-- 📝 **Crafting the Perfect Job Posts** - "We're looking for a CTO who can spell Kubernetes and isn't afraid of legacy code"
+- 📝 **Crafting the Perfect Job Posts** - "We're looking for engineers who can spell Kubernetes and aren't afraid of legacy code"

 ## 🛠️ Tech Stack & Interests